 The BedMed trial completed enrolment in June 2022, with 437 primary care providers having recruited 3,357 participants from 62 unique municipalites spread widely across 5 Canadian provinces.
 Congratulations to Dr. Garrison & team on the largest randomized trial ever conducted by Canadian primary care!!

 Who We Are

 The Pragmatic Trials Collaborative is a group of practicing primary care providers (including family physicians, nurse practitioners, registered nurses and pharmacists) coming together to improve the care of our own patients and answer pivotal healthcare questions along the way.
-We are a western Canadian initiative with members in British Columbia (BC) and Alberta (AB) and we are looking to expand our quality improvement network to other provinces as we grow.
+Our Canadian primary care trials network is national in scope, with members coast to coast.

 What we do